"Haters" in action: fraudsters steal bloggers' accounts through insulting comments

 Earlier, another fraudulent scheme became known: attackers steal the personal data of Russian bloggers and administrators of popular channels in messengers.
 They send letters on behalf of well-known companies, offering cooperation.
 These messages contain a phishing link with a technical task.

-Fraudsters are massively faking Telegram channels of bloggers and offering to invest or buy courses
+Fraudsters massively fake Telegram channels of bloggers and offer to invest or buy courses

 Fraudsters force YouTube bloggers to distribute hidden miners in Russia